forekay12/Tipping-App/README.md

 ## Notes

 Had trouble initially following the tutorial because my default project in Xcode looked different than the one in the tutorial.
 Eventually figured out how to change it.
+Attempted to implement a settings screen, but could not get the default tip percentage functionality to work correctly, so ended up removing it.

 ## License